taskcluster/taskcluster-docs/src/tutorial/async-javascript.md

   // is a single statement, brackets {} aren't needed emitter.on('my-event', arg1 => console.log("arrow handler 2, arg1: " + arg1));

-  // We still need parantheses if no arguments is taken emitter.on('my-event', () => console.log("arrow handler 3"));
+  // We still need parentheses if no arguments is taken emitter.on('my-event', () => console.log("arrow handler 3"));

   // Emit an event from the event emitter